boostercloud/booster/docs/README.md

 }
 ```

-In this case, the client who submitted the command can still complete the operation.
-Then, an event handler will take care of that `ErrorEvent` and proceed accordingly.
+In this case, the command operation can still be completed.
+An event handler will take care of that `ErrorEvent and proceed accordingly.

 ##### Reading entities